Old Mitchell Hike

 Hike Description

-The trail descends, sometimes steeply, and the surroundings get more wet.
-There may be lots of slippery mud after heavy rains in this area.
-Along this section, you'll get lots of views of the summit as you approach it.
-And to your right, there are some great views down to Camp Alice itself.
+There may be lots of slippery mud on this section after rainy weather, and a bit of running water can't be ruled out either.
+Many sets of wood and rock stairs carry you up and around rock outcroppings and particularly wet spots along the way, and there's a large bridge structure that carries you over one of them.
+But you'll get some nice views of the summit as you approach it, and to your right, there are some great views down to the Camp Alice area.
 Camp Alice is an old logging and tourist camp, which you will be visiting later on during this hike.

-Several very large Red Spruce trees survive along this area slightly lower in elevation, though there are many dead ones as well.
-Taking the place of the dead spruces are mountain maples, mountain ash, birch, and beech, as well as young spruce and fir.
-The trail resumes climbing in earnest again shortly, and you'll reach the intersection of the Camp Alice/Mountains to Sea trail in a dense stand of almost pure, young Fraser Fir trees.
+The trail resumes climbing in earnest again shortly, over a very rocky stretch, and you'll reach the intersection of the Camp Alice/Mountains to Sea trail in a dense stand of almost pure Fraser Fir trees.

 Turning right here would take you down to Camp Alice.
 But first, you'll want to go to the summit itself - it's not far.
 So turn left to begin the out-and-back portion of this hike.
 You will return to this intersection after exploring the summit area.

 The trail climbs moderately through a couple of switchbacks, after emerging from the stand of firs into a clearing of sorts.
-But vibrant, young firs are starting to grow in abundance between here and the summit and may eventually take back over the landscape.
+But vibrant, young firs are starting to grow in abundance between here and the summit and may eventually take back over the landscape before succumbing to the exposure or Balsam Wooly Adelged infestation again.
 It doesn't take long, at the rate they can grow in good conditions, for them to block out light and form a dark canopy over the trail.
+Nor does it take long for them to be wiped out again, an entire cycle lasting perhaps 50 or 60 years.

 At the top of the clearing, you'll pass through a switchback and reach another intersection.
-The park road is behind a thick stand of dead firs straight ahead of you.

-In fact, this flat spot is the location of the old summit parking area - before the road was extended, carrying tourists up to the larger parking area closer to the top.
-A whole forest has grown up and died here since that old parking area was abandoned.
+The park road is straight ahead of you.
+This flat spot is the location of the old summit parking area before the road was extended, now carrying tourists up to the larger parking area closer to the top.

 The trail to the left leads down to the campground, so turn right here to go up toward the summit.
 You'll enter another stand of Fraser Firs, which get shorter the higher you go.
 This very rocky section of trail climbs alongside the park road so you may hear cars to your left.
 You've reached the developed summit area once you get to the wide, paved path.